AIE-Lafayette/Floppy-Tutorial/README.md

 ## Applying Materials

-Right-click in the Project window and select Create -> Material.
+Right-click in the Project window and select Create &rarr; Material.
 Name the Material "Feathers".
 Materials can be applied to the surface of an object's mesh to apply colors, textures, and other visual effects.
 This one will be used to color the Bird's sphere.
 Select Feathers in the Project window and change the Albedo color to a bright yellow, or any color of your choice.
 You can also adjust the Metallic and Smoothness down to 0 to give the Bird a very soft appearance.

 We can also make another material called Metal.
 This one will be used for the Pipe.
 Change its color to a bright green or other color, then set its Metallic to 1 and leave Smoothness at 0.5.